Skip to code content (skip section selection)

 (3) Installing utilities, erection of walls and fences, construction of roads, or similar projects;

-(4) Construction of flood control structures such as levees, dikes, dams, channel improvements, and the like;
+(4) Construction of flood control structures such as levees, dikes, dams, channel improvements, etc.;

 (5) Mining, dredging, filling, grading, excavation, or drilling operations;